-Waikiki is a well-established suburb in Western Australia within the Rockingham local government area (postcode 6169).
+Waikiki (postcode 6169) is a settled mid-to-large suburb in Western Australia within the Rockingham local government area.
 With a population of 12,453, the suburb has an established demographic with a median age of 39.
 Households earn a median income of $84K per year, with an average household size of 2.6 people.
+Recent annual estimates show population movement into the broader catchment, with population growth running at +3.2% year-on-year at the LGA level.
+WA employment has moved +1.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+WA also had 31 Commonwealth-backed major projects under construction, 7 underway, and 16 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are technicians & trades, community & personal service, professionals.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are English, Australian, Scottish.

 Waikiki is served by 3 schools, including 2 primary, 1 combined.
 The average ICSEA score is 990, which is around the national average of 1,000.
 Public transport access includes 42 bus stops.
 Healthcare facilities include 1 private hospital.

-From an investment perspective, Waikiki offers a gross rental yield of 5.2%, rated as high yield.
-Property prices sit below the state median ($600K/$951K), suggesting a potential value opportunity.
+Looking at the investment signals, The gross rental yield works out to roughly 5.2%, which reads as high yield.
+Property prices sit below the state median ($600K/$951K), which can point to relative value.
 The price-to-income ratio of 7.2x is considered moderate.
 House prices have moved +27.7% year-on-year.
+Population growth of +3.2% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.